 Trader Joe’s Shopping List

-Now that your ready to fondue, here’s a shopping list to make the trip to Trader Joe’s quick and easy.
+Here’s a shopping list to make the trip to Trader Joe’s quick and easy.
 These quantities will make a fondue for four.

 • 2 wedges of Trader Joe’s Comté